allegro/turnilo/docs/configuration.md

 For example you could apply any number of javascript functions to a string.

-To use that in Turnilo define:
+To use that in Turnilo define following `options` at data cube level:

 ```yaml
 options: